 Candidates who fail the General (or national) section of Life, Accident & Health, Property, Casualty or Personal Lines receive diagnostic information relevant to each major area of the examination.
 Diagnostic information is intended to help failing candidates identify their areas of strength and weakness in order to prepare for future examinations.
 Candidates may use the content outlines in this handbook to interpret the diagnostic information on a failing score report.

 Examination results are confidential and are released only to the candidate and the state licensing agency.
 The scores will be given at the test center after the examination is completed.
 To protect the candidate’s privacy and to maintain the confidentiality of examination results, Pearson VUE does not give score information over the telephone.

 There are multiple versions of each of the licensing examinations.
 These versions are known as forms.
 Although all forms of an examination are developed based on the content outlines, the difficulty of the forms of an examination may vary slightly because different questions appear on each form.
 To ensure that no candidate is put at an unfair advantage or disadvantage due to the particular form of an examination that he or she is given, a statistical procedure known as equating is used to correct for differences in form difficulty.

-You may register to take your exams and find more information on the Pearson Vue Rhode Island Insurance page or by calling Pearson Vue at (800) 274-3739.
+You can register to take your exams — as well as find out more information — on the Pearson VUE Rhode Island Insurance or by calling Pearson VUE at (800) 274-3739.

 To obtain this report, you may visit the Rhode Island Bureau of Criminal Identification – State Background Check page or call (401) 274-4400.

-Be sure to submit the result of your background check to Rhode Island Insurance Division.
+Be sure to submit the result of your background check to the Rhode Island Insurance Division.

-Once you have passed the examinations and submitted the background check report, you are now ready to apply for your license.
+Once you have completed your exams and fingerprinting, you will be ready to apply for your independent adjuster license.